conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 :::warning DELEGATED & NON-DELEGATED MODES
 With Conduktor Gateway, you can decide **where you'd like the client authentication & authorization to be made**.
 This means that you can either:
-- **Delegate them at the backing Kafka cluster** ([Delegated SASL Authentication](#delegated-sasl-authentication)) - The Gateway forwards the clients credentials to the Kafka cluster to authenticate them and retrieve their ACLs
+- **Delegate them at the backing Kafka cluster** ([Delegated SASL Authentication](#delegated-sasl-authentication)) - Gateway forwards the clients credentials to the Kafka cluster to authenticate them and retrieve their ACLs
-- **Handle them at the Gateway** (using the supported [Clients Authentication Methods](#client-authentication-methods)) - The Gateway authenticates the clients and manages their ACLs
+- **Handle them at Gateway** (using the supported [Clients Authentication Methods](#client-authentication-methods)) - Gateway authenticates the clients and manages their ACLs
 :::

 ### Delegated SASL Authentication

 In some cases, you might want to delegate the authentication to the backing Kafka cluster.
 For example if you want to slowly transition to using the Conduktor Gateway, but first want to continue using the ACLs and Service Accounts defined in your Kafka cluster.

-In this case, the Gateway can forward the client credentials to the backing Kafka cluster, and the Kafka cluster will authenticate the client for the Gateway.
+In this case, Gateway can forward the client credentials to the backing Kafka cluster, and the Kafka cluster will authenticate the client for Gateway.

 :::info
 Today, **delegated SASL authentication supports only PLAIN and SCRAM mechanisms**, not GSSAPI (Kerberos) or OAUTHBEARER.
 If you'd like us to support more mechanisms, please [let us know](https://support.conduktor.io/hc/en-gb/requests/new?ticket_form_id=17438365654417!
 :::

-In this mode, the clients authorization (ACLs) is also handled by the backing Kafka cluster. **Any calls to the Kafka ACLs API made on the Gateway will be forwarded to the backing Kafka cluster**.
+In this mode, the clients authorization (ACLs) is also handled by the backing Kafka cluster. **Any calls to the Kafka ACLs API made on Gateway will be forwarded to the backing Kafka cluster**.

 As such:
-- **Local Service Accounts are not available on the Gateway**
+- **Local Service Accounts are not available on Gateway**
 - **External Service Accounts are available**, and can be mapped to the client principal.
 This way Gateway will apply its interceptors on this external Service Account with a "friendly" name

 :::warning